ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 # Interpretable models introduction

 ## Introduction
 **Model interpretability** can be quite important in many applications.
-Take health care industry for example, if a machine leanring model shows the reason why it classifies a patient to the high risk group of heart disease, then doctors would be able to check out the reasonableness of the result from the model, which increase the user trust.
+Take health care industry for example, if a machine learning model shows the reason why it classifies a patient to the high risk group of heart disease, then doctors would be able to check out the reasonableness of the result from the model, which increase the user trust.
 Besides, interpretability also provides the insight for users to improve the model.

 ### Trade off between interpretability & accuracy
 As mentioned above, interpretability is crutial to a machine learning model.
 It is always easy for a simple model(e.g., Linear regression) to interpret the relationship between inputs and outputs through global level feature importance; however, for complex models like deep network, they usually have low interpretability even though their accuracy is much better than simple models.
 Hence, here comes out an issue: trade off between interpretability and accuracy.
 For the most part, there is non-linear relationship between features, which made complex models more suitable for prediction.
 Therefore, some explanation models(g) are created to do the interpretation from **local level feature importance** for complex models(f).
 Instead of trying to interpret the whole complex model, the explanation models(g) interpret how the complex model behaved for one data point.